Newborn Sleep: A Safe Guide for Local Parents in Redlands

 Why Safe Sleep Matters for Your Baby

 Your baby’s body is still developing the ability to regulate breathing, temperature, and movement.
-Because of this, sleep safety is especially important in the newborn stage.
+Because of this, sleep safety practices are especially important during the newborn stage.

-To reduce the risk of SIDS, suffocation, and overheating, the American Academy of Pediatrics provides clear recommendations.
-Thankfully, this guide simplifies those recommendations for life here in Redlands.
-As a result, you’ll feel more confident making safe sleep choices for your baby.
+To reduce the risk of sudden infant death syndrome SIDS, suffocation, and overheating, the American Academy of Pediatrics provides clear, research-backed recommendations.

 Safe newborn sleep photographed in Redlands with baby swaddled comfortably and resting on a soft textured backdrop